fpiette/OverbyteICS/ReadMe8.txt

 To compile all samples in the group at once, do Project / Build all projects.
 This may take a few minutes.

-Note 1: Delphi may run out of memory if you ask to compile all projects at once.
-If you have not enough RAM, then compile each project individually.

-Note 2: Delphi has warnings which triggers a lot of messages for 100% OK code.
+Note Delphi has warnings which triggers a lot of messages for 100% OK code.
 You can turn those warnings off in the project/ options / Compiler messages and deselecting: "Deprecated symbol", "Platform symbol", "unsafe type", "unsafe code", "unsafe typecast".
 Those are intended for .NET and Linux portability.
 You can safely ignore them if you run windows.
 For you facility, I included a utility